Beijing Itinerary: See the City + Great Wall in 4 Days

 My Travel Tips for Beijing:

 Chopsticks are of course widely used, and most places won’t have silverware.
-If you’re slow and terrible at using chopsticks like myself, carry a fork in your bag for the day
+If you’re slow and terrible at using chopsticks like myself, carry a fork in your bag 🥢 (see my favorite items to prevent pickpocketing!)

-We had several people try to scam us, so please be on guard.
-In one day we evaded 1) A fake tour of the Forbidden City 2) Taxis trying to WAY overcharge us 3) Overcharged tricycle ride 4) ) A lunch menu hustler- tried to charge us 50 yuan for a meal that across the street was 2!
+We had several people try to scam us, so please be on guard. 😖 In one day we evaded 1) A fake tour of the Forbidden City 2) Taxis trying to WAY overcharge us 3) Overcharged tricycle ride 4) ) A lunch menu hustler- tried to charge us 50 yuan for a meal that across the street was 2!
+There are sadly lots of scams in Beijing

 The subway will always be absolutely packed – zero personal space exists.
 Be prepared for a human game of Tetris, where you are not the winner.
 See our video experience of the Beijing subway!